 From bringing to life whole universes, to using powerful imagery to convey broken landscapes, this year’s entries were inspired.
-Our judging panel ultimately selected three winners.
+Our judging panel ultimately selected three winners from schools in London:

 Congratulations to each of our three winners, who will receive certificates and eco-conscious goody-bags.
-A further six young writers who made this year’s shortlist will also receive certificates.
+Further young writers who received special mentions will also receive certificates.

 First place winner

 Walnut Tree by Rose Roghani Araghi (Eden Park High School) I walk along the empty streets At 8am, when the morning peaks افسوس که شهر مدهوشان جاودان نبود * Where the crumbled wall draws me close And the walnut tree extends her arms She pulls her green sleeves over my head Her velvet veil tints my view افسوس که شهر مدهوشان جاودان نبود * The breeze gently runs his hand Through my hair and across my face The walnut tree sings a song Spring comes and rushes by افسوس که شهر مدهوشان جاودان نبود * Flowers bloom under her grace And the birds join in her song Home is near and passing by اما افسوس که شهر مدهوشان جاودان نبود ** Persian translations: * alas, the city of the enchanted may not last forever ** but, alas, the city of the enchanted did not last